The Bailiwick of Ennerdale Est 1251 - Hon. George Mentz JD MBA

 ⚖️ Documented Sale and Conveyance of the Forest and Liberty

-Crown to James, Earl of Lonsdale through a legally recognized process, conducted by the
+from the Crown to James, Earl of Lonsdale through a legally recognized process, conducted by

 out in fee simple, thereby alienating the land, courts, and franchises from the